smogon/pokemon-showdown/mods/gennext/GEN-NEXT.md

 - Outrage, Thrash, and Petal Dance don't lock if the user has Own Tempo

+- Stench now grants a 40% flinch chance

 - Slow Start now only lasts 2 turns instead of 5

 - Clear Body prevents all stat lowering (relevant: the Regis' Superpower and Metagross' Hammer Arm)

 - Thick Fat grants half damage from Fighting

+- Aftermath no longer requires contact, and its damage is buffed to 1/3 of the foe's max HP

 Minor item changes: